jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 But a big rulebook is still not automatically a Death Star.

 It became one when Industrial Age powers wanted to keep themselves in power.
-Far removed from the original industrialists of the Industrial, they relied on controlling existing levers of power, instead of inventing new ones.
+Far removed from the original industrialists, they relied on controlling existing levers of power, instead of inventing new ones.
 This scene from _Mad Men_, taking place in 1960, shows it well.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/QKcneQ6N50Q?start=50" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>